 I don’t make casseroles but maybe twice a year – I didn’t grow up eating them and have never really known what to put in them.
 When it comes to making them, for some reason, I am not very creative, am unsure of myself and must strictly adhere to a recipe (which is completely unlike me).
 My husband enjoys casseroles somewhat, but despises cream of mushroom soup.
 I think most of the recipes I have ever seen call for that ingredient, so, being the uncreative casserole cook that I am, I am always at a loss.
 However, the yesterday I put together a casserole last minute without a recipe and a couple of sick and screaming children, hoping it would taste somewhat good.
 Guess what?
 It did!
 In fact, my husband LOVED it and wants it on the permanent rotation of family recipes.
 My toddler ate the green beans without even knowing she was eating them – they didn’t even taste like green beans!
-I thought I’d share this VERY simple casserole with our readers.
+I thought I would share this VERY simple casserole with our readers.

 4 chicken breasts (cooked, cubed and lightly seasoned with salt and pepper)